Sunrise Montessori Academy Anti-Bullying Policy

 3. Expulsion of student or teacher/staff member

 Any investigation will be completed within ten (10) school days after the date the report of the incident of bullying was received.
-Sunrise Montessori will assist any and all parties involved with finding and receiving appropriate interventions such as assisting in finding services for school counseling, mental health counseling, school psychologists, and any other available community based services.
+Sunrise Montessori will assist any and all parties involved with finding and receiving appropriate restorative measures such as counseling, community-based services, social-emotional skill building, etc.

 1) The frequency of victimization.